 In the days when tags and cigar bands were

 the trade items, tobacco commerce was in nickels, dimes and quarters.
 Most plugs and most cigars cost 5¢.
 You got one band or one tag for spending a nickel and certain bands and tags could be redeemed.
-In later years, coupons too represented a 5¢ purchase, but those purchases could include gum, candy, matches, and literally hundreds of other products that were carried in the well-stocked United Cigars Stores.
+In later years, coupons also represented a 5¢ purchase, but those purchases could include gum, candy, matches, and literally hundreds of other products carried in a wide range of stores.

 Catalogs & Rewards